 This was almost the world’s most expensive lentil salad.

-Since my family was over for Thanksgiving Sunday brunch this year, I decided to celebrate the actual holiday with a non-traditional meal of roast lamb accompanied by a lentil salad, both showcasing flavours of the Middle East.
-The photos show you the interplay of colours in this salad, but just imagine the medley of fragrances and flavours … mint, thyme, lemon, shallots, fresh chili pepper, sumac.
-And the scent of roasting lamb adorned with all that and more — I tell you, that was a much-anticipated meal and, far from disappointing, it surpassed all expectations.
+A few years my family gathered for Thanksgiving Sunday brunch, so I decided to celebrate the actual holiday with a non-traditional (for me) meal of roast lamb accompanied by a lentil salad, both showcasing flavours of the Middle East.
+The photos show you the interplay of colours in this salad, but just imagine the medley of fragrances and flavours — mint, thyme, lemon, shallots, fresh chili pepper, sumac.
+And the scent of roasting lamb adorned with all that and more . . .
+I tell you, that was a much-anticipated meal and it surpassed all expectations.

 By the time I had the salad together it was around six o’clock and the light outside was waning.
 I was determined to get some photographs in, so I hastily set up a tableau on the balcony table, arranging a plate of salad just so.
 And then, it happened.
 I dropped my almost-new camera — the DSLR, mind you, not my phone — right into the middle of the salad.